undercasetype/Fraunces/documentation/worklogs/Fraunces_Worklog_080819.md

 ![alt text](https://github.com/sponcey/Fraunces/blob/master/documentation/proofs/080819/nonlinear.gif "Non Linear") ![alt text](https://github.com/sponcey/Fraunces/blob/master/documentation/proofs/080819/linear.gif "Linear")

+This will allow for a more harmonized appearance of text at various OpSz's.

 ### Goofy Axis Deltas

 The Goofy Max decreases the contrast, and slight change in width that we see in the Optical Sizing, however retains the lower x-height, tighter spacing, and long ascenders/descenders.